Skip to main content

 Tips

-• Headers are sent with the HTTP request to the target website, not to the ScrapeGraphAI API.
+• Headers and cookies are sent to the target website, not to the ScrapeGraphAI API.

 • Keep sensitive tokens out of your source code — load them from environment variables.

-• If you are unsure which headers to pass, open the target URL in your browser, go to DevTools → Network, and inspect the request headers of the first successful page load.
+• If you are unsure which headers to pass, open the target URL in your browser, go to DevTools → Network, and inspect the request headers of a successful page load.